Social Connection

 Taking the time for authentic discussions can be an energizing experience.
 And the pay-off is two-fold because it also benefits the person you are speaking with!

 Talking with someone about your experiences, worries, and concerns is one of the most effective ways to reduce stress.
 This is especially true if the person you talk to is, or has been, in the same situation as you.
-Try connecting with your co-workers about your changing work environment, the stresses you are experiencing together, and your feelings about them.
-You can start a conversation with a colleague by asking them how they are coping and encouraging them to share with you.
+Try connecting with your co-workers about your changing work environment, the stresses you are experiencing at work, and your feelings about them.
+You can start a conversation with a colleague by asking them what challenges they are experiencing and how they are coping with them.

 It will do everyone some good.